-The employee's request must: 1) specify what personnel records the employee is requesting or if the employee is requesting all the records allowed to be requested under this Section; 2) specify if the employee is requesting to inspect, copy, or receive copies of the records; 3) specify whether records be provided in hardcopy or in a reasonable and commercially available electronic format; 4) specify whether inspection, copying or receipt of copies will be performed by the employee's representative (including family members, lawyers, union stewards, or other union officials, or translators); and 5) if the records include medical information and medical records, must include a signed waiver to release medical information and records to the employee's representative.
-This bill was sent to the Governor for signature on June 18, 2024.
+The employee's request must: 1) specify what personnel records the employee is requesting or if the employee is requesting all the records allowed to be requested under this Section; 2) specify if the employee is requesting to inspect, copy, or receive copies of the records; 3) specify whether records be provided in hardcopy or in a reasonable and commercially available electronic format; 4) specify whether inspection, copying or receipt of copies will be performed by the employee's representative

+(including family members, lawyers, union stewards, or other union officials, or translators); and 5) if the records include medical information and medical records, must include a signed waiver to release medical information and records to the employee's representative.
+This bill was signed into law on August 2, and has an effective date of January 1, 2025.